MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 AuthorizedDecryptor : LAPS\Domain Admins
 ```

-This example demonstrates querying the current LAPS password for the 'lapsDC.laps.com' domain
+This example demonstrates querying the current LAPS password for the `lapsDC.laps.com` domain
 controller, requesting that the password be displayed in clear-text form.
 The password was stored in
-Active Directory in encrypted form and was successfully decrypted.
+AD in encrypted form and was successfully decrypted.

 ### Example 5